 Daily stretching is an incredibly helpful regimen to keep the body flexible, soft, symmetrical, and balanced in muscle tone.

-Stretching affects more than just the muscles and joints, it also reduces stagnation of blood and lymph, invigorates the organs, and promotes deep breathing, presence, and inner calm.
+Stretching affects more than just the muscles and joints; it also reduces the stagnation of blood and lymph, invigorates the organs, and promotes deep breathing, presence, and inner calm.

 3. Maintain Proper Nutrition.